Health belief model: Limitations

 The HBM attempts to predict health-related behaviors by accounting for individual differences in beliefs and attitudes.
 However, it does not account for other factors that influence health behaviors.
 For instance, habitual health-related behaviors (e.g., smoking, seatbelt buckling) may become relatively independent of conscious health-related decision-making processes.
 Additionally, individuals engage in some health-related behaviors for reasons unrelated to health (e.g., exercising for aesthetic reasons).
 Environmental factors outside an individual's control may prevent engagement in desired behaviors.
 For example, an individual living in a dangerous neighborhood may be unable to go for a jog outdoors due to safety concerns.
 Furthermore, the HBM does not consider the impact of emotions on health-related behavior.
 Evidence suggests that fear may be a key factor in predicting health-related behavior.

 Alternative factors may predict health behavior, such as outcome expectancy (i.e., whether the person feels they will be healthier as a result of their behavior) and self-efficacy (i.e., the person's belief in their ability to carry out preventive behavior).

 The theoretical constructs that constitute the HBM are broadly defined.
 Furthermore, the HBM does not specify how constructs of the model interact with one another.
 Therefore, different operationalizations of the theoretical constructs may not be strictly comparable across studies.

 Research assessing the contribution of cues to action in predicting health-related behaviors is limited.
 Cues to action are often difficult to assess, limiting research in this area.
 For instance, individuals may not accurately report cues that prompted behavior change.
 Cues such as a public service announcement on television or on a billboard may be fleeting and individuals may not be aware of their significance in prompting them to engage in a health-related behavior.
 Interpersonal influences are also particularly difficult to measure as cues.

-Another reason why research does not always support the HBM is that factors other than health beliefs also heavily influence health behavior practices.
-These factors may include: special influences, cultural factors, socioeconomic status, and previous experiences.

 Scholars extend the HBM by adding four more variables (self-identity, perceived importance, consideration of future consequences and concern for appearance) as possible determinants of healthy behavior.
 They prove that consideration of future consequences, self-identity, concern for appearance, perceived importance, self-efficacy, perceived susceptibility are significant determinants of healthy eating behavior that can be manipulated by healthy eating intervention design.